boucadair/encrypted-dns-forwarders/draft-rbw-home-servers.md

 R-SUPPORT-CLIENT: yes

+R-REVOKE-AUTH:
+  : Somewhat, if client retrieves CRL frequently and if CRL is updated
+    frequently, and user has mechanism to declare the certificate as invalid.

 ## Raw Public Keys

 Raw public keys (RPK) {{?RFC7250}} can be authenticated out-of-band or using trust on first use (TOFU).